 Community Development Block Grant

 Each jurisdiction’s plan and strategies for using its CDBG allocation are described in its Consolidated Plan, a master plan submitted to the Department of Housing and Urban Development (HUD) for approval every (5) years.
-In addition to its Five-Year Plan, jurisdictions must also develop and submit a One-Year Action Plan in order to receive its annual allocation of CDBG dollars.
+In addition to its (5) Year Plan, jurisdictions must also develop and submit a (1) Year Action Plan in order to receive its annual allocation of CDBG dollars.

-Citizen participation is a critical component in the development of the Consolidated Plan (Five-Year Plan) and Action Plan (One-Year Plan).
-Each jurisdiction must actively solicit—and consider—public input when designing its plan for community development, Emergency Shelter Grant (ESG), and HOME programs.
+Citizen participation is a critical component in the development of the (5) Year Consolidated Plan and (1) Year Action Plan.
+Each jurisdiction must actively solicit and consider public input when designing its plan for community development, Emergency Shelter Grant (ESG), and HOME programs.
 In Kansas City, KS, the plan-development process begins in early spring as part of the Unified Government’s annual budget process, culminating in early August with adoption of the budget.